 One of the key findings of the Land Use Chapter of the Existing Conditions Report was that the availability of adequate infrastructure, particularly sanitary sewer systems, is the primary driver of new development.
 In light of this, it becomes very important to coordinate community infrastructure improvements and expansions.
-Staff review of proposed utility and transportation system improvements, and school district facility expansions, should be continued to help plan and coordinate those improvements with existing and proposed land uses.
+A formal process to allow for Plan Commission review and comment on proposed utility and transportation system improvements, and school district facility expansions, should be established and implemented to help plan and coordinate those improvements with existing and proposed land uses.

-LU1.D Significant utility, service area, and infrastructure expansions should be encouraged inside the Conceptual Development Map growth areas.
+LU1.D Significant community infrastructure improvements and expansions should not be endorsed outside of the Conceptual Development Map growth areas.